 We consider that our independence in this context is a matter which you should review, as well as us.
 It is important that you and your Joint Audit and Scrutiny Panel consider the facts known to you and come to a view.
-If you would like to discuss any matters concerning our independence, we will be pleased to do this at the meeting of the Joint Audit and Scrutiny Panel on 24 February 2020.
+If you would like to discuss any matters concerning our independence, we will be pleased to do this at the next meeting of the Joint Audit and Scrutiny Panel.